shameerb/shameerb/README.md

 -->

 Feel free to reach out to me for discussions or queries on:
-- Backend Engineering
-- Web Services
-- Microservices
-- Developer Tooling
-- Infrastructure / DevOps
+- Backend Engineering, Web Services, Microservices, Developer Tooling, Infrastructure / DevOps